A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-\textbf{Baseline Methods.} Similar to \textbf{MAML}, \textbf{MAML-OOD-RM} is modified by merely removing OOD during meta-training, which forms a skyline for our model. \textbf{MMAML}~\citep{vuorio2019multimodal} leverages the strengths of meta-learners by identifying the model of the task distribution and modulating the meta-learned prior in parameter space. \textbf{B-TAML}~\citep{lee2020l2b} uses different weights for different layers and learning rate in the underlying bayesian framework to handle class and task imbalance and OOD tasks.
+\textbf{Baselines.} In addition to \textbf{MAML}, we have \textbf{MAML-OOD-RM} which basically removes the OOD tasks during meta-training and hence is a skyline to our model. \textbf{MMAML}~\citep{vuorio2019multimodal} leverages the strengths of meta-learners by identifying the mode of the task distribution and modulating the meta-learned prior in the parameter space. \textbf{B-TAML}~\citep{lee2020l2b} uses relocated initial parameters for new arriving tasks to handle OOD tasks.
 We adapted \textbf{L2R}~\citep{ren2018learning} to assign weights for different tasks and optimize these weights through stochastic gradient descent.
-Comparison results are shown in the Table~\ref{tab:ood-classification}.
+We consider \textbf{Transductive Fine-tuning}~\citep{dhillon2019baseline} as a baseline where we finetune the parameters of the model that is obtained by adding a new classifier on top of a pre-trained deep network, which is pre-trained on support and query sets of the meta-training set, using the meta-test set's support and unlabeled query set.

-As shown in Table~\ref{tab:ood-classification}, RW-MAML outperforms all baseline techniques significantly and performs competitively to the skyline method (MAML\_OOD\_RM) in the experiment of SVHN as OOD.
-For FashionMNIST OOD, RW-MAML still outperforms all baseline techniques for 60\% and 90\% OOD ratio.
-For 30\% ratio, the approximation of RW-MAML, RW-MAML(Appr), has the best performance, and RW-MAML's performance is also comparable.
-Besides, the variance of RW-MAML is smaller than RW-MAML(Appr), which means RW-MAML is much stable.
-Figure~\ref{fig:weights histogram} shows weight distribution for OOD and ID tasks (there are 200 weights because of 200 clusters are used).
-OOD tasks' weight range is around 0 to 1; however, the assigned weights for ID tasks are from 2 to 5, sometimes going up to 7.
+\textbf{Results.} Results in Table~\ref{tab:ood-classification} show that \sysname{} significantly outperforms all baseline techniques and achieves performance competitive to the skyline method (MAML-OOD-RM) in the experiment of SVHN as OOD.
+For FashionMNIST OOD, \sysname{} still outperforms all baseline techniques for 60\% and 90\% ratio.
+For 30\% ratio, the first-order approximation, \sysname{}-FO, has the best accuracy, and \sysname{}'s accuracy is also comparable.
+Besides, the variance of \sysname{} is smaller than \sysname{}-FO, which means \sysname{} is more stable than \sysname{}-FO and \sysname{} still has the best performance overall.
+From the perspective of training time, we observed that \sysname{} takes $\mathbf{1.7 \times}$ and \sysname{}-FO takes $\mathbf{1.4 \times}$ the time taken by MAML for training.
+Figure~\ref{fig:weights histogram} shows weight distribution for OOD and ID tasks under 90\% ratio when SVHN is viewed as the OOD dataset for 5-way 3-shot (5-shot) settings after the meta-training phase.
+Both settings show that OOD tasks have much smaller weights than ID tasks: the weights belonging to OOD tasks approximately range from 0 to 1; however, the assigned weights for ID tasks are from 2 to 5, sometimes going up to 7.